MalikpMorgan/SocietyOfBlackArchaeologistsTechnicalDocumentation/docs/students/technical-tools.md

 What is Technical documentation

-- Well, this is and example of technical documetation!
+- Well, this is an example of technical documetation!
   Not all things surronding the field of programming and technology requires a deep understanding of computer science.
 If you have the ability to write critically and document your processes you can be a great asset to technical teams.
   This documentation was written using Markdown which is pretty basic, matter of fact this is what it looks like: